Peter Thiel: Elevat3

+Octave companies

+Thiel is associated with a number of companies named Octave.
+Octave Japan or Octave Group, a Kantō- and Tokyo-based company controlled by Thiel, was founded in 2014.
+Together with Rakuten, Noevir Holdings and Alpen, this company established AirAsia Japan as a joint venture in 2014, but the low-cost carrier shut down in 2020 due to the Covid pandemic.
+Octave Ventures, a Thiel-backed, Nevada-based fund, has supported companies such as Luminar, the fabless semiconductor company Cornami as well as Qolab, a quantum company co-founded by Nobel laureate John M. Martinis.
+The manager of the fund is Michael S. Kim.
+It has two branches, Octave Life Sciences and Octave Tech Investment.
+The Mumbai-based biotech-focused Octave Life Sciences invests in companies such as D&D Pharmatech D&D and its branches such as Neuraly and Valted Seq are associated with neurologist Ted M. Dawson (Valted Seq is also backed by Octave Ventures's affiliate OV Principal Investments).
+Octave Ventures plays a role in the partnership between Palantir and OKWave as well.

 Crescendo Equity Partners

-Seoul-based Crescendo Equity is a private equity firm which focuses on mid-cap manufacturing and technology companies in Asia.
+Seoul-based Crescendo Equity is a private equity firm which focuses on developing SME companies into hidden champions and bringing them to the global scale.

 According to the official website, "Crescendo was established in 2012 with the sponsorship of Peter Thiel".
 The fund is co-founded by Peter Thiel, Matt Danzeisen (who serves as a member of its investment committee and representative to selected portfolio companies), Andy Lee (company chairman), Matt Price (CEO) and Slava Zhakov (CTO).
 The president is Anand Chandrasekaran.
 General Catalyst is also heavily involved in its financing and organization.
 The fund invests in Line Next (a unit of the Line Corporation), a joint venture between Softbank and Naver.
 The Business Korea credits Crescendo Equity Partners with transforming Korea's HPSP, which it invested in since 2017, into a global player in the semiconductor equipment sector.
-In 2025, Crescendo initiated the sale of its 40.9% controlling equity stake in the semiconductor firm, often dubbed Korea's ASML.
-The three major global PEF firms, Kohlberg Kravis Roberts (KKR), Carlyle, and Blackstone, which are dubbed the "big three buyout funds", have submitted their bids.
-The firm also plays an important role in the Korean semiconductor industry through investments and support of other companies like Hanmi Semiconductor, Samyang NCchem. and Movensys (originally known as Soft Servo Group or Soft Motions & Robotics; the name was changed to Movensys in 2021 after Crescendo's investment).
+Crescendo also plays an important role in the Korean semiconductor industry through investments and support of other companies like Hanmi Semiconductor, Samyang NCchem. and Movensys (originally known as Soft Servo Group or Soft Motions & Robotics; the name was changed to Movensys in 2021 after Crescendo's investment).
+In 2026, Crescendo became a major shareholder of Sungho Electronics after selling to them INTIMAX, a firm which provides semiconductor handlers to the "Big Three" memory manufacturers (SK Hynix, Samsung Electronics and Micron).
+In 2026, both HPSP and Hanmi were reported to prepare to work with Elon Musk on the Terafab project.
 The firm also invests in companies that make metal equipment, including Seojin System and Model Solution.
+Since 2019, Crescendo also owns Dong-Ah Geological Engineering, which in 2024 succeeded in manufacturing a tunnel boring machine (TBM) using its own technology.